 - What inspired Robert Browning's courtship of Elizabeth?

 - What was the reaction of Elizabeth's father and brothers after her elopement with Robert Browning?

 - What subject became a prominent theme in Browning's poetry?

 After you have finished reading the article and answering the questions, discuss your findings with your parent or teacher.

 As you have learned so far, Browning wrote many types of poems, but her most famous poetry collection was Sonnets from the Portuguese, a series of 44 poems chronicling Elizabeth's courtship with Robert Browning.
 These poems were all written in the Petrarchan sonnet form, created by the fourteenth-century Italian poet, Francesco Petrarch.
-To learn about the characteristics of Petrarchan sonnets, read What are the Characteristics of Petrarchan Sonnets?, from Buzzle.
+To learn about the characteristics of Petrarchan sonnets, read What Are the Main Features of the Petrarchan Sonnet? by Nick Robinson for Pen & the Pad.
 Then, see the traits of Petrarchan sonnets in a short presentation video by Gilda Gearhart (below).
 As you read and watch, take notes on the following: